Airumá

 HOW THIS COFFEE WAS PROCESSED

-Once dry, the coffee was cupped by the QC team and placed in large silos to rest.
-Once approved and ready for export it was processed at Fazenda Progresso’s dry mill which is also located on the farm.
+When the desired moisture content was reached, the coffee was cupped by the QC team and placed in large silos to rest.
+Once approved and ready for export, it was processed at Fazenda Progresso’s dry mill which is also located on the farm.

 WHAT IS IN A NAME?